tnebooks/10th-science/content.en/docs/plant-anatomy-and-plant-physiology/_index.md

 - Elaborate on the structure and functions of plastids.
 - Enumerate the steps involved in photosynthesis.
 - Understand the structure of mitochondria
-- List the basic events of aerobic and anaerobic
+- List the basic events of aerobic and anaerobic respiration.

 ## Introduction
+- List the basic events of aerobic and anaerobic respiration
-Plants exhibits varying degrees of organization.
+- List the basic events of aerobic and anaerobic respiration Plants exhibits varying degrees of organization.
 Atoms are organized into molecules, molecules into organelles, organelles into cells, cells into tissues and tissues into organs.
 The first account of internal structure of plants was published by English Physician Nehemiah Grew.
 He is known as Father of Plant Anatomy.
 Plant anatomy (Gk Ana = as under; Temnein = to cut) is the study of internal structure of plants.
 You have already studied the different kinds of tissues in standard IX.
-In this lesson, you will study about the internal structure of plant tissues, process of photosynthesis and
+In this lesson, you will study about the internal structure of plant tissues, process of photosynthesis and respiration.

 ## 12.1 Tissues
 Tissues are the group of cells that are similar or dissimilar in structure and origin, but perform similar function.
 Plant tissues can be broadly classified into two, based on their ability to divide.
 They are:

 i) Meristamatic tissue

 ii) Permanent tissue

 ## 12.2 Tissue System
 Sachs (1875) classified tissue system in plants into three types:

-i) Dermal or Epidermal tissue system ii) Ground tissue system iii) Vascular tissue system
+i) Dermal or Epidermal tissue system

+ii) Ground tissue system

+iii) Vascular tissue system

 The functions of these tissues are given in Table 12.1